 A large portion of the Asian population is lacking a double eyelid fold.
-At Cara Plastic Surgery & Laser Center, we perform Asian eyelid surgery in Los Angeles to create this desirable aesthetic feature.
+At Cara Plastic Surgery & Laser Center, we have some of the most experienced surgeons who perform Asian eyelid surgery Los Angeles has to offer, to create this desirable aesthetic feature.

-Dr. David Kahng is well known for his latest surgical techniques from Korea and exceptional bedside manner.
+Dr. David Kahng is a board-certified plastic surgeon who is well known for his latest surgical techniques from Korea and exceptional bedside manner.
 Dr. Kahng and Dr. Nguyen perform Asian eyelid surgery in an AAAASF accredited facility to provide maximum safety assurance for our patients.

 What Is Asian Eyelid Surgery?